vishalmysore/javaai/cookgptserver/README.md

 A Model Context Protocol server

-This is a TypeScript-based MCP server that implements a simple notes system.
+This is a TypeScript-based MCP server that implements a simple recipe suggestion system.
 It demonstrates core MCP concepts by providing:

-- Resources representing text notes with URIs and metadata
+- Resources representing ingredient information with URIs and metadata
-- Tools for creating new notes
+- Tools for checking recipe healthiness and suggesting substitutes
-- Prompts for generating summaries of notes
+- Prompts for generating recipes

 ## Features

 ### Resources
-- List and access notes via `note://` URIs
+- Access ingredient information via `ingredient-info://` URIs
-- Each note has a title, content and metadata
+- Each ingredient has details about calories, nutrients, and cooking tips
 - Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
+- `isThisHealthy` - Check if a recipe is healthy
+  - Takes a recipe as a required parameter
+  - Provides health suggestions based on ingredients like paneer and vegetables
+- `suggest-substitutes` - Suggest substitutes for ingredients
-  - Takes title and content as required parameters
+  - Takes an ingredient as a required parameter
-  - Stores note in server state
+  - Provides alternative ingredients

 ### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
+- `generate-recipe` - Generate a recipe
-  - Includes all note contents as embedded resources
+  - Takes a recipe as a required parameter
-  - Returns structured prompt for LLM summarization
+  - Returns a structured prompt for recipe generation

 ## Development